Cedar Ridge Elementary

 South Parking Lot

 The south parking lot is for drop-off and pick-up.
 If you are dropping your child off somewhere else, or telling them to meet you in a different place, the safety liability is transferred to you.
+The post office has asked that we not use their parking lot unless we are one of their patrons.
 We have set up a plan to keep students safe, but we must have parents following rules to make that happen.
-If you feel like you must park in the south parking lot to walk your child in or out of the school, you must use the designated crosswalk, which is in the center of the parking lot.
-You should not just cross anywhere you think there is an opening.
-You should hold your child’s hand, regardless of their age, as you are taking their safety into your own hands.
+If you feel like you must park in the south parking lot to walk your child in or out of the school, please use the designated crosswalk, which is in the center of the parking lot.
+Parents should not just cross anywhere you think there is an opening.
+Parents should hold your child’s hand, regardless of their age.

 No Left Turns into the Carpool Lane or Parking Lot